 Breaking down total compensation at startups: the Woola example

-Let’s explore the main elements that typically make up total compensation in a startup setting – based on the example of how we do it at Woola):
+Let’s explore the main elements that typically make up total compensation in a startup setting, based on the example of how we do it at Woola.:

-1. The obvious - salary
+1. The obvious one — a salary

 2. Performance-based bonuses (in our case, “Semester awards”)